o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/asset-system-programming.md

 | ParticleAsset | lumberyard\_version\\dev\\Gems\\LmbrCentral\\Code\\include\\LmbrCentral\\Rendering\\ParticleAsset\.h |

 **Note**
-Adding your own asset type to Lumberyard includes the following high\-level steps:
+Adding your own asset type to O3DE includes the following high\-level steps:
 Derive your type from `AssetData`\.
 Declare an `AZ_RTTI` type for the asset to ensure that it has a UUID\.
 Add the member fields or structs that store your data in memory at run time\.
-For more information, see [Adding an Asset Type to Lumberyard](/docs/user-guide/features/assets/asset-type-adding.md)\.
+For more information, see [Adding an Asset Type to O3DE](/docs/user-guide/features/assets/asset-type-adding.md)\.

 ### AZ::Data::Asset<T> Templated Class {#asset-pipeline-asset-system-programming-azdataassett-templated-class}